Companies or Legal Entities You Can Establish in India

 Factors to be considered before choosing company type in India

-You should consider the following factors before deciding on the best company type for your business:
+You should consider the following factors before deciding on the best company type for you:

-• Taxes: Have a hard look at the tax rates for the current fiscal year for LLPs, Limited companies, and Branch Offices.
-Eligible companies could end up paying different levels of Minimum Alternate Tax, Dividend Distribution Tax, Advance Tax, TDS, and so on
+- How many audits, bookkeeping, or administrative overhead do you want to handle taxes: Have a hard look at the tax rates for the current fiscal year for LLPs, Limited companies, and Branch Offices.
+Eligible companies could end up paying different levels Minimum Alternate Tax, Dividend Distribution Tax, Advance Tax, TDS, and so on

 FAQ’s